Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 What are we coding as technicians, coders, language creators?
 Is the coding that is thought now from the old paradigm, transactional and extractive ?
 The difference with Cardano is that it is thinking beyond monetization.
 It is bringing in this possibility of having this conversation.  *- precis of Ernesto - 35:51*

+### Oscar - Young people not interested in big stories anymore.

+I was searching for a term and then Ernesto brought it to my mind.
+Intention that is beyond values that I was what I was looking for.
+We should look at the need of this generation’s intention.

+I'm over 30 years old but work with young people in the university as a researcher.
+I see that their intention is that they are not interested in big stories anymore.
+They are interested in individual stories, and they like to share individual stories.

+Before, our religions and national stories used to govern people.
+In a country like Turkey these narratives are very strong.
+If you are a religious and nationalist politician, then you are likely to be voted.

+But this generation is looking for something else.
+They want to be more connected.
+Blockchain is bringing an interesting narrative that is more likely to connect people than the Internet does.
+In Turkey young people especially are interested in blockchain.

+Of course, values and norms are important, we can generate these things together.
+But we should look at the young generations need and ensure that we always promote the individual stories.
+If we do that, I think we will bring the new Charles Hoskinson onboard, the new Mihaela onboard.

+I believe we will see great things happening in in our ecosystem.
+As Mihaela mentioned, we borrow resources from the next generation.
+So we have to do something for them and empower the younger generation. *- precis of Ernesto - 39:00*